Cyber insurance serves as vital protection for any company collecting data. In this post, we’ll take you through a cyber insurance overview.

 Most cyber insurance policies won't cover:

-• Potential future lost profits: Cyber insurance doesn't cover future losses in the event of data breaches and other criminal activities.
+- Potential future lost profits: Cyber insurance doesn't cover future losses in the event of data breaches and other criminal activities (unless you specifically take on a data breach insurance).
 Let's say a hacker breaches your system and leaks client data, damaging your reputation and resulting in a loss of future profits.
 Your insurance carrier won't settle these losses.

-• Theft of intellectual property: If a cybercriminal steals your intellectual property, your policy won't cover the subsequent damages and company devaluation.
+- Theft of intellectual property: If a cybercriminal steals your intellectual property, your business insurance policy won't cover the subsequent damages and company devaluation.

 Property damage: Although many carriers allow you to add property damage to a policy, they usually don't cover it.
 This would be a problem if a hacker damaged your hardware or software to the point where it's unusable.